-Nick Hwang is an educator, composer, and technologist who makes art, games, and collaborative systems that connect users.
+Nick Hwang is an educator, composer, and technologist who makes art, games, and collaborative systems at the intersection of music, AI, and creativity.

 About